SoCFPGA-learning/Chameleon96/Templates/Presets/README.md

-# Preloaders for Chameleon96 board
+# Presets for Chameleon96 board

 See below how to load the presets into Platform Designer (Qsys).